shakacode/react-webpack-rails-tutorial/README.md

 ```
 Point browser to [http://0.0.0.0:4000]().

-It's important to run the rails server on different port than the node server.
+It's important to run the Rails server on different port than the node server.

-# Webpack configuration files
+# Webpack configuration
 - `webpack.hot.config.js`: Used by server.js to run the demo express server.
 - `webpack.rails.config.js`: Used to generate the Rails bundles.
 - `webpack.common.config.js`: Common configuration file to minimize code duplication.